jfaylon/reddit-meme-extractor/README.md

 - The system takes a snapshot of the day's top results at the time the client requests for it and saves it into the database.
 Changes throughout the day may not be saved.
 - Using serverless@3 does not require a login.
 - Telegram and Reddit accounts and their keys and secrets are needed to be created.
+- While web crawling is against Reddit's Terms of Service (TOS), this project uses the official Reddit API to retrieve data.
+Two methods are available: unauthenticated (public) requests or authenticated requests using a client ID and secret.
+It is recommended to use authenticated requests to reduce risk of rate limiting or request blocking.

 ## Possible Improvements
 - Based on the assumption of the snapshot saving.
 The system can create a cronjob to retrieve/update the results with fixed intervals